[ Printer Friendly Version ] [ Report Abuse ]

 Very strange things, indeed as I discovered.

 I got to learn the inner workings of an actual school.
 It wasn’t the type of education I was used to.
 Suddenly, I had classrooms to get to on time.
 I had school schedules.
 It was definitely not the kind of ‘learn what I want to, when I want to, how I want to as long as I learn’ type of education anymore.
 I found it rather disappointing, actually.

 The knowledge I acquired, however, was quite the opposite.
 Over the years, I had successfully combined what I learnt from Hogwarts with what I know from homeschooling.
 This gave me an easy position, top of the class in Transfiguration.
-Although given copious amounts of homework by Professor Amelio, I could maintain my position with ease as well as gaining a status as his favourite student.
+Although given copious amounts of homework by Professor Amelio, I could maintain my position with ease.
+Gaining a status as his favourite student was a nice plus.
 He smiles unnaturally when he reads my essays.

 In Potions, Al and I were always going back and forth for that position.
 We weren’t competitive, we just sat next to each other, respected each other’s need for silence, and worked, forever maintaining the stereotype of potions-proficient Slytherins.
 Once I likened the highly precise methods of Potion-making to chemistry experiments—however unfamiliar the materials—it became easier.

 Easily passing most of my classes with satisfactory grades, I began to spend a lot of time outside the concern of it.
 I did just enough work to be around average.
 Whether that be slightly above in Charms, or nicely beyond in Potions and Transfiguration.
 I stopped caring about my grades much after the first year.
 I had my priorities straight and I followed them.
 Science, exploring, school, then mischief-making—although that was just a way to practice simple, real-world science with the added benefit of abundant amusement.